-Following a strategic review of operations, the Board of Axis Bank UK Limited (" the Bank") in its meeting held on 12 November 2020 approved the decision to pursue the sale of the Bank to a third party as opposed to the previous strategy which was to wind down operations.
-As at 31 March 2021, Axis Bank Limited entered into a sale and purchase agreement to divest its entire shareholding of the Bank to a third party, which intends to continue operating the Bank for the foreseeable future.
+The Board of Axis Bank UK Limited ("the Bank"), in its meeting held on 18 October 2019 agreed to conduct a review of options through which an orderly exit of operations could be executed.
+Subsequently, the Board of the Bank in its meeting held on 12 November 2020 approved the decision to pursue the sale of the Bank to a third party.
+Accordingly, Axis Bank Limited entered into a sale and purchase agreement to divest its entire shareholding of the Bank to a third party - OpenPayd Holdings Limited (OpenPayd).
+The change in control was subject to regulatory approval by the Prudential Regulation Authority ("PRA").

-The change in control is subject to regulatory approval by the Prudential Regulation Authority ("PRA").
-If regulatory approval for the change in control is not received, or the requirements thereof cannot be implemented, the Board intends to revert to its previous strategy and wind down the operations.